christian-byrne/python-interpreter-node/README.md

 ### Description

-- Allows you to write Python code in the textarea of the node.
-When the node is executed, the code is run in a Python interpreter.
+- Allows you to write Python code in the textarea of the node which executes when the workflow is queued
-- The stdout (includes print() statements, errors, evals, etc.) is displayed in the node.
+- The stdout/stderr (e.g., prints, error tracebacks) are displayed in the node.
-- The input values can be accessed by name in the code.
-The output values can be set by assigning to them in the code.
+- The input values can be accessed by their UI name.
+- The output values can be set by assigning to their UI-names.

 ![alt text](wiki/pictures/demos/p1-zoom.png)